The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Iwaki, JP

-Kenji Gonda practices in Iwaki, Japan.
+Kenji Gonda practices practicing medicine in Iwaki, Japan.
 Mr. Gonda is rated as an Experienced expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-His top areas of expertise are Giant Mammary Hamartoma, Breast Cancer, Malnutrition, Poland Syndrome, and Mastectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Giant Mammary Hamartoma, Breast Cancer, Malnutrition, Poland Syndrome, and Mastectomy.

 Experienced in Paraneoplastic Cerebellar Degeneration